valencian-digital/planter/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [cargo](https://pip.pypa.io/en/stable/) to install planter.
 Add the following to your Cargo.toml
 ```toml
 [dependencies]